hyperledger/identus-docs/documentation/docs/quick-start.md

 More in-depth documentation can be found here [PRISM Infrastructure](/docs/category/infrastructure)

 ### Starting Sample App
-All wallet SDK's come bundled with a sample application, that cover all the prism flows, including establishing connections, issuance, and verification flows.
+All wallet SDK's come bundled with a sample application, that cover all the PRISM flows, including establishing connections, issuance, and verification flows.

 <Tabs>
 <TabItem value="js" label="Typescript">